-Notice: Maintenance intervals, checks, inspections, recommended fluids, and lubricants are necessary to keep this vehicle in good working condition.
-Damage caused by failure to follow scheduled maintenance might not be covered by the vehicle warranty.
+Notice: Damage caused by improper maintenance can lead to costly repairs and may not be covered by the vehicle warranty.
+Maintenance intervals, checks, inspections, recommended fluids, and lubricants are important to keep the vehicle in good working condition.

-As the vehicle owner, you are responsible for the scheduled maintenance in this section.
-We recommend having your dealer perform these services.
-Proper vehicle maintenance helps to keep the vehicle in good working condition, improves fuel economy, and reduces vehicle emissions for better air quality.
+The Tire Rotation and Required Services are the responsibility of the vehicle owner.
+It is recommended to have your dealer perform these services every 12 000 km/7,500 mi.
+Proper vehicle maintenance helps to keep the vehicle in good working condition, improves fuel economy, and reduces vehicle emissions.

-Because of all the different ways people use vehicles, maintenance needs vary.
-The vehicle might need more frequent checks and services.
-Please read the information under Scheduled Maintenance.
-To keep the vehicle in good condition, see your dealer.

-The maintenance schedule is for vehicles that:
+Because of the way people use vehicles, maintenance needs vary.
+There may need to be more frequent checks and services.
+The Additional Required Services - Normal are for vehicles that:

 - Carry passengers and cargo within recommended limits on the Tire and Loading Information label.
-See Vehicle Load Limits on page 9-12. - Are driven on reasonable road surfaces within legal driving limits. - Use the recommended fuel.
-See Recommended Fuel on page 9-41.
+See Vehicle Load Limits on page 9-10. - Are driven on reasonable road surfaces within legal driving limits. - Use the recommended fuel.
+See Recommended Fuel on page 9-38.